walkercraig/walkercraig/_posts/2020/2020-07-01-my-life-is-over.md

 Defining, refining, enshrining

-Mea mores
+Mea Mores

-Such simple joy
+Such simple Joy

 I did not know there could be